aaixn/spotifly-frontend/README.md

 - Include a recommend or "Discover" section which displays songs with a similar genre
 - Track listening statistics including how long users listen to songs and how many times they listen to artists and individual song - similar to spotify wrapped.
 - Get album cover from SoundCloud link and use it to make the default four panel playlist image
+- Create a more seamless process to get the SoundCloud URL